learnk8s/learnk8s.io/src/bsk201910/rollbacks.md

 **The ReplicaSet can hold only a single type of Pod.**

-So you can't have version 1 and version 2 of the Pods on the same ReplicaSet.
+So you can't have version 1 and version 2 of the Pods in the same ReplicaSet.

-The Deployment knows that the two Pods can't coexist on the same ReplicaSet, so it creates a second ReplicaSet to hold version 2.
+The Deployment knows that the two Pods can't coexist in the same ReplicaSet, so it creates a second ReplicaSet to hold version 2.

 Then gradually it decreases the count of replicas from the previous ReplicaSet and increases the count on the current one until the latter ReplicaSet has all the Pods.